U.S. companies set to post profit growth for Q4, which would defy forecasts

 Based on results from 223 companies and estimates for the rest, S&P 500 earnings are expected to have risen 0.9% in the fourth quarter of 2020 from a year ago.

-At the start of the month, analysts had been expecting a 10.3% decline in fourth-quarter earnings from a year earlier, per Refinitiv’s data, following a year of weakness due to the impact of the coronavirus pandemic.
+At the start of January, analysts had been expecting a 10.3% decline in fourth-quarter earnings from a year earlier, per Refinitiv’s data, following a year of weakness due to the impact of the coronavirus pandemic.

 Upbeat fourth-quarter results would bolster expectations for a strong rebound in earnings in 2021 and help to ease investor worries that valuations are overstretched.